All Episodes

-And welcome back to the Rush Limbaugh program here on Thanksgiving Eve.
+And welcome back to the Rush Limbaugh Program here on Thanksgiving Eve.

-They didn't know what corn by the way, corn was a plant in the United States, the new world, the Americas, was not known in Europe, was not a plant in Europe.
+By the way, corn was a plant in the United States, the New World, the Americas, was not known in Europe, was not a plant in Europe.

-They'd had na this was something new, a relatively new.
+This was something new, relatively new.

 And that was an interesting story to tell today earlier in the program.